 Dr. Rovit has been on sabbatical leave during 2016-17.

 During this time, she was a Fulbright-IFK Senior Fellow in Cultural Studies in Vienna, Austria.

-Dr. Rovit has received research fellowships from the U.S, American Philosophical Society; the ACLS, the U.S. Fulbright Scholar Program (to Austria), the Holocaust Memorial Museum; the Jewish Memorial Foundation for Culture; and the Deutscher Akademische Austauchsdienst, as well as grants from the Hall Center for the Humanities at KU, where she co-directed an interdisciplinary year seminar at the Hall Center on “Facing Genocide and Its Aftermath" (2013-14).
+Dr. Rovit has received research fellowships from the U.S. Fulbright Scholar Program (to Austria), the American Philosophical Society; the American Council of Learned Societies, the U.S. Holocaust Memorial Museum; the Deutscher Akademische Austauchsdienst, and.
+The Jewish Memorial Foundation for Culture; as well as grants from KU's Hall Center for the Humanities, where she co-directed an interdisciplinary year seminar on “Facing Genocide and Its Aftermath" (2013-14).
 During Spring 2016, she was a Visiting Senior Associate at Pembroke College, University of Oxford (UK).
 Her current research explores German-language theatre and performance in the direct aftermath of World War II, titled "From the Rubble of War to Occupation: Rebuilding Cultural Landscapes in Berlin and Vienna."

 Besides lecturing independently in the U.S. and in Europe, Dr. Rovit has taught courses in theatre history, play analysis, and modern drama at Illinois State University and Indiana University.